changyukang/SublimeText3_personalized/README.md

 # SublimeText3_personalized
-a personalized Sublime Text 3
+a personalized Sublime Text 3 in Windows.